-Student writing is scored by Nova Scotia teachers at a scoring session using an analytic writing rubric and scoring guide that establishes the provincial expectations for this assessment.
+Student writing is scored by Nova Scotia teachers during a scoring session using an analytic writing rubric and scoring guide that establishes the provincial expectations for this assessment.
 The rubric includes four components, each with four levels of performance: Ideas, Organization, Language Use, and Conventions.
 The scoring guide shows samples of end of grade 3 writing at each level (1, 2, 3, 4); it is consulted in combination with the analytic writing rubric.
 Each piece of writing is scored independently by at least two different teachers and individual student writing results reflect the student's writing performance across both writing tasks.
 Writing results are reported by performance level across both tasks within each component.
-Like the reading portion of this assessment, the expectation for the assessment is performance level 3 and above.
-The latest provincial writing results (2018-2019) for Literacy in Grade 3 showed the following performance levels of grade 3 learners in Nova Scotia:
+Like the reading portion of this assessment, the expectation for the writing assessment is performance level 3 and above.

-It is important to note when looking at results, that 2018-2019 marks the first administration for the Literacy in Grade 3 assessment.
-As this is a new assessment, administered at the end of the school year, the results cannot be compared to the previous grade 3 literacy assessment (Reading and Writing in Grade 3) which was administered at the beginning of the grade 3 school year.
+The provincial writing results for Literacy in Grade 3 can be viewed by visiting www.plans.ednet.ns.ca/results.
+As this was a new assessment in 2018-2019, administered at the end of the school year, the results cannot be compared to the previous grade 3 literacy assessment (Reading and Writing in Grade 3) which was administered at the beginning of the grade 3 school year.